 Traditionally, band heaters have been utilized by contractors seeking to preserve foam temperatures at a low cost.
 The problem with band heaters is that they heat only a portion of the drum.
 This means that the heat is too concentrated on one particular portion of the foam, making some of the foam potentially too hot while keeping other parts too cold.
 Insulation blankets are not the best drum heaters either, as they allow for certain areas to remain cooler than others, with the problem of cold material not being solved.

 Barrel Blazers and barrel blankets are a good option when it comes to more uniform coverage of drums.
 They retain heat and keep the warmth of the foam evenly distributed, mitigating the possibility of cold spots.
 Heated hoses are an ideal addition to drum heaters – while material in the drum is staying warm, heated hoses keep material temperatures regulated until it reaches the spray gun.

 Using a drum heater to warm the foam before starting the work is essential, but slowing down the dispense rate on the gun’s nozzle can also allow the process to work more efficiently.
-When running a hose from your rig, it is also a good idea to only pull it through a small opening, as larger openings is an easy way to lose heat.
+When running a hose from your rig, it is also a good idea to only pull it through a small opening, as larger openings make for an easy way to lose heat.

-When You Should Not Spray?
+When Should Not Spray?

-Do not start spraying foam insulation if the foam has not been maintained at the manufacturer-mandated temperatures.
-It’s also important not spray a substrate that is too cold.
+Do not start spraying foam insulation for cold weather if the foam has not been maintained at the manufacturer-mandated temperatures.
+It’s also important to not spray a substrate that is too cold.
 Spraying cold substrates will result in poor foam bonding (or not at all), causing it to peel away from the surface and effectively causing wasted material.

 Open-cell spray foam should not be exposed to weather elements and is designed for inside use, while closed cell spray foam can be used inside or exposed to weather elements outside.